immunant/IA2-Phase2/docs/usage.md

 directly support generating a compile commands file, you can use a tool like `bear` to record the compiler invocations that your build system makes.

-One limitiation is that the rewriter currently does not support having multiple compile commands for the same source file.
-If your build system builds the same source file multiple times, e.g. building for both a shared lib and a static lib, you'll need to change your build such that it only builds the sources once.
+Be aware that if there are multiple compile commands for a single source file the rewriter will use the first one it finds, which may not be correct for your project.
+The rewriter will generate warnings if this is the case.
+If your build system builds the same source file multiple times, e.g. building for both a shared lib and a static lib, it's recommended to change your build such that it only builds the sources once before capturing the compile commands.

 Note that `libclangTooling`, which `ia2-rewriter` uses, is very finicky about relative paths, so we suggest making all relative paths absolute.